 plus Shipping Costs

-The tea is only slightly roasted but well oxidized.
-This clearly reveals the character of Qingxin.
-Due to the traditional processing it can be stored without any problems and without losing its aroma.
+Due to the outstanding processing, the tea can be stored without losing its aroma.
 With increasing age, the aroma changes and develops its very own charm.

 Preparation: In this blog post you will find a description of how to brew Oolong tea in an optimal way.

 Tip: The aroma in the mouth unfolds best when the tea is not drunk too hot.
 Waite until it has cooled down a little bit in the cup.